Nursing (NRS)

 NRS231 Clinical Pharmacology II 3 credits (3 lec hrs/wk)

-This sequel to Clinical Pharmacology I continues to provide the theoretical background that enables students to provide safe and effective nursing care related to drugs and natural products to persons throughout the lifespan.
-Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
-The course addresses additional classes of drugs and related natural products not contained in Clinical Pharmacology I.
+This course introduces the theoretical background that enables students to provide safe and effective care related to drugs and natural products to persons throughout the lifespan.
+It includes the foundational concepts of principles of pharmacology, as well as numerous classes of drugs.
+Students will learn to make selected clinical decisions in the context of nursing regarding using current, reliable sources of information, understanding of pharmacokinetics and pharmacodynamics, developmental physiologic considerations, monitoring and evaluating the effectiveness of drug therapy, teaching persons from diverse populations regarding safe and effective use of drugs and natural products, intervening to increase therapeutic benefits and reduce potential negative effects, and communicating appropriately with other health professionals regarding drug therapy.
+Drugs are studied by therapeutic or pharmacological class using an organized framework.

 This course may be taken 1 time for credit.